Globfoblin/backend-test-php_jp/README.md

 The controller  `App\Http\Controllers\Api\TopicThreadController` has been put together by one of our developers in a hurry.
-This controller returns a nested list of messages for a particular topic but now it's time to refactor it into something more readable and maintable.
+This controller returns a nested list of messages for a particular topic but now it's time to refactor it into something more readable and maintainable.

 * Write a test that shows that the current controller works
-* Refactor controller for readability / perfomance / etc.
+* Refactor controller for readability / performance / etc.
 * Create any methods and/or classes you deem necessary
 * Improve any logic
 * Refine the test (if necessary)